shettyashi/gov-scheme-rag/README.md

 from ingested official PDFs, and measurably refuses rather than guesses when the retrieved content doesn't actually support an answer.

-## Real results (not targets — measured, on an 30-question held-out eval set)
+## Results (not targets — measured, on an 30-question held-out eval set)

 | Metric | Target | Measured |
 |---|---|---|